ljufa/rsplayer/README.md

 ![](https://img.shields.io/github/license/ljufa/rsplayer?style=flat-square)
 ![](https://img.shields.io/badge/PRs-Welcome-brightgreen.svg?style=flat-square)
 # RSPlayer
-RSPlayer is an open-source, headless music server primarily for Linux, with experimental macOS builds — run it on your NAS, home server, Raspberry Pi, or any x86_64/ARM machine and control it from any browser.
-A native desktop app (Linux x86_64, macOS) is also available.
+RSPlayer is an open-source, headless music server primarily for Linux, with experimental macOS and Windows builds — run it on your NAS, home server, Raspberry Pi, or any x86_64/ARM machine and control it from any browser.
+A native desktop app (Linux x86_64, macOS, Windows) is also available.

-It runs as a systemd service and exposes a responsive web UI, making it a great fit for machines without a monitor or keyboard — but equally at home on a dedicated desktop audio PC.
+It runs as a systemdand exposes a responsive web UI, making it a great fit for machines without a monitor or keyboard — but equally at home on a dedicated desktop audio PC.
 Hardware and DIY integrations (GPIO DAC control, custom firmware) are fully optional.

 Under the hood RSPlayer uses [Symphonia](https://github.com/pdeljanov/Symphonia) for audio decoding and [Cpal](https://github.com/rustaudio/cpal) for output, with a Rust-native audio pipeline for low-latency, high-performance playback.